Newsmax, One America News sued by voting technology firm Smartmatic - Up News Info

 Article content

-Smartmatic sued OAN in the U.S. District Court for the District of Columbia.
-The case against Newsmax was filed in Delaware state court.
+The privately owned company sued San Diego-based OAN in U.S. District Court for the District of Columbia.
+The case against Newsmax, which is headquartered in West Palm Beach, Florida, was filed in state court in Delaware.

+A Newsmax spokesperson said in a statement: “While Newsmax has yet to receive or review the Smartmatic filing, Newsmax reported accurately on allegations made by well-known public figures, including the President, his advisors and members of Congress, as well as reporting on Smartmatic’s claims in its defense.
+Smartmatic’s action against Newsmax today is a clear attempt to squelch the rights of a free press.”

-Representatives of OAN and Newsmax did not immediately respond to a request for comment.
+An OAN representative did not immediately respond to a request for comment.

 Advertisement